sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

   - (It can react to the same event the Reads Service reacted to in T2)
 - T4: The Product Service responds to the Reads Service which can updates its Reads Database (v2).

 Et voilà, in T3, despite the previous update happening before in T2 (in absolute time), the Reads Service sent the old version of the Order (v1) because it was not up-to-date yet.
+We can't know how long it will take for the system to converge.
 This is why CQRS does not have the "Read your own Writes" semantics and why we must always think about eventual consistency when external systems talk with us.

 The **version** we just introduced is mandatory to have in such system.
 This represents a logical time, to help us understand how the flow progresses and make decisions.
 It's part of the Writes Model and is propagated into the whole system (events if any, reads models...).